High-Speed Combinatorial Polymerization through Kinetic-Trap Encoding

 {\bf Introduction.} The combinatorial usage of different components is a prevalent biological strategy to encode information.
 For example, in the cytoplasm proteins accurately self-assemble into complexes that share proteins with one another~\cite{Gavin06, Kuhner09}.
 This notion has also permeated nanotechnology \cite{Dunn15,Meng16}, where the same set of DNA tiles can be reused to reliably self-assemble multiple structures~\cite{Evans24}.
 Besides reusability and high accuracy, a fundamental property of biological self-assembly is high speed, which allows cellular adaptation to quickly changing conditions.
 This motivates the fundamental question of how self-assembly with reusable components can occur fast and accurately.

 The standard approach to combinatorial self-assembly encodes target structures as minima of the mixture's free-energy landscape~\cite{Murugan_PNAS15, Bisker18, Sartori20}.
-While never explicitly mentioned, this approach is subject to a speed-accuracy trade-off \cite{Bennett79, Sartori13}: self-assembly of targets is accurate when the mixture can relax to target minima in near-equilibrium conditions.
+While never explicitly mentioned, this approach is subject to a speed-accuracy trade-off~\cite{Bennett79, Sartori13}: self-assembly of targets is accurate when the mixture can relax to target minima in near-equilibrium conditions.
 Far from equilibrium, as required for high speed, free-energy encoding results in undesired structures trapping the kinetics.
 To reconcile self-assembly speed, accuracy, and reusability we propose an alternative encoding approach: tuning the kinetics of the pathways leading to target structures.
-In this approach, kinetic traps, normally understood as deleterious~\cite{Gartner22, Jia20, Sanz07, Osat_ArXiv23}, can be exploited to encode information that is accessible far from equilibrium and at high speed~\cite{Dill97, Murugan_Nat15, Lefebvre23}.
+In this approach, kinetic traps, normally understood as deleterious~\cite{Gartner22, Jia20, Sanz07, Osat24}, can be exploited to encode information that is accessible far from equilibrium and at high speed~\cite{Dill97, Murugan_Nat15, Lefebvre23, Whitelam12}.
+While tuning the kinetics of different binding partners is a well-established mechanism for discrimination in copolymerization processes~\cite{Sartori13,Tsai06}, its role in self-assembly remains under-studied.

 In this article, we model the dynamics of a self-assembling heteropolymer in contact with a reservoir of multiple different component species.
 We show how a large number of target strings can be encoded kinetically, such that accurate self-assembly of any of them will occur at high speed.
 Furthermore, we analytically calculate and numerically confirm the scaling of the maximum number of structures that a mixture can kinetically encode, the characteristic lifetime of targets, and the dependence of our results on the heterogeneity of targets and their usage of components.
-We expect that other soft-matter systems could also perform complex information processing by sculpting not their energy landscape, but their dynamic space.

 {\bf Model setup.} We consider a mixture of $N_{\rm tot}$ different monomer species, see Fig.~\ref{fig:sketch}A, labeled $i=1, \ldots, N_{\rm tot}$, that are kept at fixed chemical potentials, $\mu_i=\mu$, and temperature, $T$ (hereafter $k_{\rm B}T=1$, with $k_{\rm B}$ Boltzmann's constant).
 We are interested in conditions under which the mixture can self-assemble any of $S$ different target strings, labeled $\alpha=1,\ldots,S$, that are defined through composition vectors ${\bf c}^{\alpha}=\{i_1^{\alpha}, i_2^{\alpha}, \ldots,i_L^{\alpha}\}$, with $L$ the length (equal for all targets).
 Each target contains $N\le N_{\rm tot}$ different monomer species, and is thus characterized by its usage of the mixture, $u=N/N_{\rm tot}\le1$, and its compositional heterogeneity, $h=N/L\le1$.
 The reusability of components, within and across strings, allows for a combinatorial expansion of the mixture.